ONNX Quantization#

 1. Preparing the Float Model and Calibration Set#

-float model Floating-point ONNX models in onnx format.
+float model: Floating-point models in ONNX format.

-calibration dataset A subset of the training dataset or validation dataset to represent the input data distribution, usually 100 to 1000 images are enough.
+calibration dataset: A subset of the training dataset or validation dataset to represent the input data distribution; usually 100 to 1000 images are enough.

 2. (Recommended) Pre-processing on the Float Model#

-Model Optimization: This step uses ONNX Runtime native library to rewrite the computation graph, including merging computation nodes, and eliminating redundancies to improve runtime efficiency.
+Model Optimization: This step uses the ONNX Runtime native library to rewrite the computation graph, including merging computation nodes, and eliminating redundancies to improve runtime efficiency.

 ONNX shape inference.

-The goal of these steps is to improve quantization quality.
-ONNX Runtime quantization tool works best when the tensor’s shape is known.
+The goal of these steps is to improve the quantization quality.
+The ONNX Runtime quantization tool works best when the tensor’s shape is known.
 Both symbolic shape inference and ONNX shape inference help figure out tensor shapes.
 Symbolic shape inference works best with transformer-based models, and ONNX shape inference works with other models.

 Model optimization performs certain operator fusion that makes the quantization tool’s job easier.
 For instance, a Convolution operator followed by BatchNormalization can be fused into one during the optimization, which can be quantized very efficiently.